handlebars-lang/docs/src/installation/index.md

 ### Browser builds in the npm-package

 The browser builds are located in the `node_modules/handlebars/dist/` directory.
-Making these accessible to the browser will depend on what build system you are using but this may be as simple as copying the files to an acessible place.
+Making these accessible to the browser will depend on what build system you are using but this may be as simple as copying the files to an accessible place.

 This is the preferred method of installation when using the precompiler as it ensures that your precompiled templates always run against the same version of the runtime.